istio/istio.io/content/en/docs/tasks/security/cert-management/plugin-ca-cert/index.md

 This task shows how administrators can configure the Istio certificate authority (CA) with a root certificate, signing certificate and key.

-By default, Istio's CA generates a self-signed root certificate and key, and uses them to sign the workload certificates.
+By default, the Istio CA generates a self-signed root certificate and key, and uses them to sign the workload certificates.
+If you want to better protect the root CA key, you should use a root CA which runs on a secure machine offline, and use the root CA to issue intermedaite certificates to the Istio CAs that run in each cluster.
-Istio's CA can also sign workload certificates using an administrator-specified certificate and key, and with an administrator-specified root certificate.
+An Istio CA can sign workload certificates using the administrator-specified certificate and key, and distribute an administrator-specified root certificate to the workloads as the root of trust.

-A root CA is used by all workloads within a mesh as the root of trust.
-Each Istio CA uses an intermediate CA signing key and certificate, signed by the root CA. When multiple Istio CAs exist within a mesh, this establishes a hierarchy of trust among the CAs.
+The following graph demonstrates the recommended CA hierarchy in a mesh containing two clusters.

 {{< image width="50%"
     link="ca-hierarchy.svg"
     caption="CA Hierarchy"
     >}}

-This task demonstrates how to generate and plug in the certificates and key for Istio's CA. These steps can be repeated to provision certificates and keys for any number of Istio CAs.
+This task demonstrates how to generate and plug in the certificates and key for the Istio CA. These steps can be repeated to provision certificates and keys for Istio CAs running in each cluster.

 ## Plug in certificates and key into the cluster